 Chang Long Fish Head Steamboat is not a halal-certified eatery.

 Ah Orh Fishhead Steamboat has been serving up the Teochew rendition of the steamboat dish since 1919, alongside an extensive zi char menu of nearly 60 dishes.
 Enjoy your order with either pomfret or grouper slices, both sourced fresh every day from the markets.
 The broth here is a secret recipe, and it’s tangier than usual thanks to the addition of Teochew ingredients like sour plum and yam.
-Prices start at $48.
+FYI, prices are seasonal!

 Website